-The City of Merced is currently in the process of updating its standard designs (update for 2020).
+The City of Merced is currently in the process of updating its standard designs.
 The design standards will incorporate any revisions in ADA since the last update.

 The City also continuously evaluates existing conditions throughout the city and creates capital improvement projects that as part of its review process and recommends corrections as needed.